“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Shelia, go get David and bring him here now.
 Be sure his tote bag has

-everything we went over and tell David he needs to leave his book in the
+we went over and tell David he needs to leave his book in the

 library ok?”